Dear Kelly Plantation Residents,

-We are in the process of installing a new security system for the pool, clubhouse, and tennis courts.
+A new security system for the pool, clubhouse, and tennis courts. was installed in the spring.

-If you are unable to attend the distribution at the clubhouse, please complete the attached request form and return it to Elite to arrange pickup.
+If you were unable to attend the distribution at the clubhouse this spring, please contact Elite to arrange pickup.
 There will be no fee for the first key card per household.

 Dear Homeowners,